 “Why get interest-only financing?”

-We can choose – CHOOSE – to use that $5,000 to pay down the principal on the house.
-(There is no pre-payment penalty).
-We can use the money to buy another house.
-Heck, we can blow it on champagne and caviar, if we wanted.
+This gives us the most flexibility.
+We’re earning $3,000 a year in passive income, with no money down.
+We can choose – CHOOSE – to use our passive income to repay the principal on the house.
+We can use the money to buy another rental property.
+We can blow it on champagne and strippers.
 It’s our choice.

 “What are you doing with that money?

-“Why not just borrow from a bank?”
+“Why not borrow from a bank?”